Beatriz-DA/Tax-Law-for-Brazilian-Entrepreneurs-PJs/README.md

 # Tax Law for Brazilian Entrepreneurs

-An AI-driven international tax intelligence engine built on NotebookLM to cross-reference corporate compliance across Brazil, the United States, and Paraguay.

----

 ## ⚡ Quick Project Overview (For Recruiters)
 If you only have **30 seconds**, here is what this repository accomplishes: